aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 Before you decorate your functions to handle a given path and HTTP method(s), you need to initialize a resolver.

-A resolver will handle request resolution, include [one or more routers](#split-routes-with-router), and give you access to the current event via typed properties.
+A resolver will handle request resolution, including [one or more routers](#split-routes-with-router), and give you access to the current event via typed properties.

 For resolvers, we provide: `APIGatewayRestResolver`, `APIGatewayHttpResolver`, and `ALBResolver`.